eele/RegularExToDFA/README.md

 # RegularExToDFA
-   This homework is about regular expression converting to DFA.
+   This toy is about regular expression converting to DFA.